sweng-epfl/public/exams/midterm/2018/PRACTICE.md

 - `["Seychelles", "Mahe"]` -> Print the address of all houses on the island of Mahe
 - `["Seychelles"]` -> Print the address of all houses in the country of Seychelles

-Each address should be printed in full and on a new line with a comma and space between different divisions.
+Each address should be printed in full (ordered from bigger to smaller address unit, e.g.: first country, then island, then district, then house) and on a new line with a comma and space between different divisions.
 For example:

 ```
 Seychelles, Mahe, Port Glaud, 234